Jim-JMCD/syncBKUP/README.md

 ~~~
 #### Options

-**-s** Data source to be backed up can be either a single directory on the cammnd line or a file listing directories to be backed up.
+**-s** Data source to be backed up can be either a single directory on the command line or a file listing directories to be backed up.

 **-d** The destination directory of the backup data, the backup repository.